 Dry Lips & Mouth

-One of the worst side effects of chemo for me was the dry mouth and mouth sores.
+One of the worst chemo side effects for me was the dry mouth and mouth sores.
 I always had lip balm on hand to reapply throughout the day to keep my lips soft.
 It didn’t seem to matter how much water I drank, I always had a dry mouth until treatment finished.

 My skin changed so many times during chemotherapy and radiation and now 3 months on from finishing, it’s almost back to normal.